admin管理员组文章数量:1516870

 1 Answer

-Reset to default 0Because the translate function __()
+Reset to default 0Because the translate function __() worked fine, I suspected printf() was the culprit.

-is what I needed! printf()
+Turns out sprintf() is what I needed! printf() arguments work differently

 本文标签: printftranslation function and datei18n adds extra characters

-版权声明:本文标题:printf, translation function and date_i18n adds extra characters 内容由网友自发贡献,该文观点仅代表作者本人, 转载请联系作者并注明出处:http://www.betaflare.com/web/1745477056a2660008.html, 本站仅提供信息存储空间服务,不拥有所有权,不承担相关法律责任。如发现本站有涉嫌抄袭侵权/违法违规的内容,一经查实,本站将立刻删除。
+版权声明:本文标题:printf, translation function and date_i18n adds extra characters 内容由网友自发贡献,该文观点仅代表作者本人, 转载请联系作者并注明出处:https://www.betaflare.com/web/1745477056a2660008.html, 本站仅提供信息存储空间服务,不拥有所有权,不承担相关法律责任。如发现本站有涉嫌抄袭侵权/违法违规的内容,一经查实,本站将立刻删除。

 发表评论